Linuxfabrik/monitoring-plugins/check-plugins/mysql-storage-engines/README.md

                              [--warning-fragmented-tables WARNING_FRAG]

 Checks storage engine health in MySQL/MariaDB.
-Lists per-engine table counts and sizes, flags InnoDB-enabled-but-no-InnoDB-tables, hunts fragmented tables that benefit from `ALTER TABLE ...
-FORCE` (InnoDB) or `OPTIMIZE TABLE` (other engines), and warns when an `AUTO_INCREMENT` value approaches its column-type maximum.
+Lists per-engine table counts and sizes, flags InnoDB-enabled-but-no-InnoDB-tables, hunts fragmented tables, and warns when an `AUTO_INCREMENT` value approaches its column-type maximum.
 The fragmentation rule mirrors mysqltuner: only tables larger than 100 MiB with more than 10% `DATA_FREE` count.
 The `AUTO_INCREMENT` check goes beyond mysqltuner by comparing each column to its own type ceiling (`TINYINT` to `BIGINT`, signed/unsigned), so tables using `INT UNSIGNED` are caught long before they hit the duplicate-key error.

 options: